LIMITED TIME OFFER: 25% off your first month — use code

 How to Install a Custom Modpack via FTP

-This guide is for uploading a custom modpack you've created or customized yourself, such as one built on CurseForge, to your MintServer.
-This process involves extracting the necessary files from your modpack (like the mods folder) and uploading them to the server using an FTP client (File Transfer Protocol).
-We'll use CurseForge for accessing your modpack files and FileZilla for uploading.
+This guide is for uploading a custom modpack you have created or customized yourself, such as one built on CurseForge, to your MintServers host.
+This process involves extracting the necessary files from your modpack and uploading them to the server using an FTP client.
+We will use CurseForge for accessing your modpack files and FileZilla for uploading.

 To ensure your server runs smoothly, you need to upload only the server-compatible files from your modpack.
-Client-side mods (e.g., performance or visual enhancements like Sodium or OptiFine) must be removed, as they can cause the server to fail to start.
+Client-side mods must be removed, as they will cause the server to crash instantly upon startup.

 Step 1: Access Your Modpack Files on CurseForge

-If you've created or customized a modpack on CurseForge, you can access its files directly.
+If you have created or customized a modpack on CurseForge, you can access its files directly through the app.

 1. Open the CurseForge app on your computer and navigate to your modpack.